benblack769/city_gen/notes.md

 Will be updated with each tick, but will have wildly different rates of change, some will never change (true inborn traits).

+Traits should be as independent and as few as possible.
+Try combining some traits to get what you want rather than creating new one.

 ## Transportation investment: